cloudmesh/cloudmesh-cc/api/source/readme.rst

 remote compute resources including batch operating systems can be achieved.
-The job types supported include: local job on Linux, macOS, Windows 10, and Windows 11, jobs running in WSL on Windows computers, remote jobs using ssh, and a batch JObs using Slurm.
+The job types supported include: local job on Linux, macOS, Windows 10, and Windows 11, jobs running in WSL on Windows computers, remote jobs using SSH, and batch jobs using Slurm.

 In addition, we leveraged the exiting Networkx Graph framework to allow dependencies between jobs.
 This greatly reduced the complexity of the